PerfectlySoft/PerfectDocs/guide/filters.md

 try server.start()
 ```

 The example filters will add a X-Custom header and lowercase any A or B character in the body data.
-Note that the handler in this example sets the response to streaming mode, meaning that chunked encoding is utilized, and the body data is sent out in two descrete chunks.
+Note that the handler in this example sets the response to streaming mode, meaning that chunked encoding is used, and the body data is sent out in two discrete chunks.

 #### 404 Response Filter